smittytone/pico-weather/README.md

 **Note** The MicroPython release for the Pico W is currently considered “unstable”, so expect errors and issues!

-## Versioning

-Where there are versions of code files that depend on a type of Python, this is indicated by a suffix to the version number:

-* 2.0.0.c — CircuitPython
-* 2.0.0.m — MicroPython

-If there is no suffix, the code file works with either of these Python varieties.

 ## Requirements

 ### Hardware